midezz/simple_api/README.md

 # SimpleRestApi

-SimpleAPI is the library for launch REST API based on your SQLAlchemy models.
+SimpleRestAPI is the library for launch REST API based on your SQLAlchemy models.

 **Documentation:** <a href="https://simplerestapi.readthedocs.io/en/latest/">https://simplerestapi.readthedocs.io/en/latest/</a>